maguowei/awesome-stars/README.md

 - [Starscream](https://github.com/daltoniam/Starscream) - Websockets in swift for iOS and OSX
 - [V2ex-Swift](https://github.com/Finb/V2ex-Swift) - An iOS client written in Swift for V2EX
 - [navigation-stack](https://github.com/Ramotion/navigation-stack) - NavigationStack is a stack-modeled navigation controller
-- [Kitura](https://github.com/IBM-Swift/Kitura) - A Swift Web Framework and HTTP Server
+- [Kitura](https://github.com/IBM-Swift/Kitura) - A Swift web framework and HTTP server.
 - [vapor](https://github.com/vapor/vapor) - A web framework and server for Swift that works on macOS and Ubuntu.
 - [Spring](https://github.com/MengTo/Spring) - A library to simplify iOS animations in Swift.
 - [IBAnimatable](https://github.com/IBAnimatable/IBAnimatable) - Design and prototype customized UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.